gcr07/SmartContracts-ETH/README.md

 Both Ethereum and zkSync “speak” a language called JSON-RPC that is not human-readable.
 Luckily, they provide libraries that hide all the complexity below the surface, so you only need to know a bit of JavaScript.

+> You  have to create a provider that allows your application to communicate with zkSync.

 ### The Ethers Project (ethers)

 A complete Ethereum wallet implementation and utilities in JavaScript (and TypeScript).